tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 A capability attaches permissions to windows or WebViews.

+Tauri applications can run with multiple windows or WebViews.
+These can host different content with different security assumptions, so each window or WebView can use different permissions.

 This is what application developers need to configure and where they rely on plugin or backend developers to have scoping properly implemented.

 Tauri itself enforces the exposure of commands and ensures that the correct scope is passed to the command itself.

-This example function exposes the NFC functionality to scan tags with `nfc:allow-scan`, the biometric authentication by enabling `biometric:allow-authenticate` and the barcode scanning functionality with `barcode-scanner:allow-scan`.
+This example exposes the NFC functionality to scan tags with `nfc:allow-scan`, the biometric authentication by enabling `biometric:allow-authenticate` and the barcode scanning functionality with `barcode-scanner:allow-scan`.

-All these commands are only exposed on iOS and Android and only to the `main' window.
-If the underlying permissions are not intended for these platforms, they are simply ignored.
+All these commands are only exposed on iOS and Android and only to the `main` window.

-Because Tauri applications run with multiple windows or WebViews, they can host different content with different security assumptions.

 The capabilities also allow to define if a remote website is loaded in the WebView and should get access to the Tauri APIS.
 This is quite dangerous, so we don't allow it by default and it must be explicitly configured.